.....Welcome to "Ken" The Trader.....

-In addition to "Ken" being a very popular name Ken is also a generic dictionary word applicable to successful commodity futures, stocks and options trading because dictionary.com says the word "Ken" when used as a noun means to have knowledge, understanding, or cognizance with mental perception and a vision.
-Ken is also applicable when used as a verb, in the sense of possessing a wide range of sight, vision or to have relevant knowledge of or about, to be acquainted with, and understand or perceive of ideas or situations, knowledge, understanding, or cognizance; mental perception.
+Today is a good time to learn more so you can start making money trading futures markets for profit!
+In addition to "KEN" being a popular name Ken is also a generic dictionary word which can also be applicable to commodity futures, stocks and options trading because dictionary.com says the word "Ken" when used as a noun means to have knowledge, understanding or cognizance with mental perception and vision.
+"Ken" is also applicable when ken is used as a verb, in the sense of possessing a wide range of sight, vision or to have relevant knowledge of or about, to be acquainted with, and understand or perceive of ideas or situations, knowledge, understanding, or cognizance; mental perception.
 To have knowledge of something and understanding.
-It's really interesting how applicable these dictionary definitions are as far as "Ken" being an excellent name for a successful financial markets trader and a traders web site...
+It's really interesting how applicable these dictionary definitions are as far as "Ken" being a great name for a successful financial markets trader and a futures traders website...

 When You Get a Hit, Keep Running Until